Pratyay360/pratyay-profile/README.md

-# This is the personal social media link sharing.
+# This is the personal social media link sharing website of mine.
 ## I have created this website with html and bootsrap.